 Although you want to maintain a consistent brand voice, posting the same content across all platforms is a mistake.

-It goes without saying that all social networks are different.
+All social networks are different.
 They talk to different demographics for one thing, and they lend each to different content.
 LinkedIn is generally more copy-heavy and formal, Instagram is predominantly visual and informal, while Twitter is more suited to bite-sized tidbits and GIFs.

 Think about each of your social media accounts, and tailor your content to each one.
 Even if you have the same thing to say, make sure your message fits with the style and tone of each stage.